 Citizen Machinery Co., Ltd.

 Citizen Machinery Co., Ltd. (Headquarters: Miyota-machi, Kitasaku-gun, Nagano-ken, President: Keiichi Nakajima) has further expanded the range of models that can be fitted with LFV (low frequency vibration cutting) technology, which solves a variety of chip-related issues that have been challenges in the cutting process for many years.
 Now that it is also possible to fit the technology to models which adopt NC manufactured by FANUC Corporation, LFV has been incorporated into the Cincom A20, which excels in both functionality and cost performance.
-The Cincom A20 will be exhibited at “JIMTOF2018” at Tokyo Big Sight starting on November 1, and is scheduled for launch next spring.
+The Cincom A20 will be exhibited at “JIMTOF2018” at Tokyo Big Sight starting on November 1.

 The Cincom A20, now fitted with LFV functions